 “The rise of technology and access to information on demand has shifted control to the individual.
 Newly empowered consumers, now more knowledgeable and vocal than ever before, are adding to the erosion of trust that fostered the current demand for transparency,” according to beauty industry professionals during a presentation of Capstone research from the Fashion Institute of Technology’s Master of Professional Studies program in Cosmetics and Fragrance Marketing and Management last June.

 There’s rampant mistrust in the beauty industry, and beauty companies can’t afford to ignore that, and need to be more transparent if they want to succeed and survive.
 Beauty products are a very personal thing, and with technology at our fingertips, it’s easier than ever for consumers to instantly find the information they’re looking for about their favorite brands.
-And if they can’t easily find it, they have the mechanisms and means to contact those companies and express their displeasure in myriad ways–reviews, social media, you name it..
+What’s more, companies need to be clear about that information as well.
+(As the New York Times article notes, for example, that there needs to be more clarity around the term vegan.
+As it stands, the FDA lacks guidelines that companies could point back to.)
+And if they can’t easily find it, they have the mechanisms and means to contact those companies and express their displeasure in myriad ways–reviews, social media, you name it.
 Some companies might see this as throwing a wrench in their plans to achieving transparency, but like the widening of competition in the category, I see it as an opportunity.

 It’s a chance for beauty companies to more fully understand their own processes.